Skip to main content

 Cluster hiring — hiring multiple scholars into one or more departments based on shared research interest — is a way to advance the university's commitment to diversity and inclusion, while also fostering a learning environment dedicated to collaboration and engagement.

-"Not only does hiring multiple faculty members signal our commitment to African American and Africana Studies within the college, but it
+"Not only does hiring multiple faculty members signal our commitment to African American and Africana Studies within the college, but it also creates a sense of possibility

 Dear Friends,